Nicolepcx/Oxford_multi_agent_investment_analysis/README.md

 You will find two notebooks which you can directly open in Google Colab:

-- `LATS.ipynb`: This is the notebook shown during the talk for creating LATS.
+- `lats_advice.ipynb`: This is the notebook shown during the talk for creating LATS.
-- `LangGraph_multi_agents_investment_analysis.ipynb`: This is the notebook to create a multi-agent with LangGraph.
+- `Oxford_LangGraph_multi_agents_investment_analysis.ipynb`: This is the notebook to create a multi-agent investment report with LangGraph.
 - `Chat_with_data.ipynb`: This is a simple example how to interact with your CSV files in plotting graphs etc
-- `llama_3_code_interpreter_upload_dataset.ipynb`: Demonstrates how to sandbox code properly.
+- `Oxford_langgraph_multiturn_conversation.ipynb`: Multi-turn Human-in-the-Loop conversation with LangGraph